Deception including in-lab studies, internet or online studies, and more than mild deception studies

 The Tri-council Policy Statement: Ethical Conduct for Research Involving Humans, 2010, 2nd edition (TCPS2) states that “individuals who participate in research should do so voluntarily, understanding the purpose of the research, its risks and potential benefits, as fully as reasonably possible”.
 In addition, the TCPS2 specifies that “researchers shall provide to a prospective participant, or authorized third parties, full disclosure of all information necessary for making an informed decision to participate in a research project”.
 At the same time, the TCPS2 recognizes that there are situations in which the nature of the research may justify a limited or temporary departure from the general requirement for free and informed consent prior to participation in research.

 Deception and partial disclosure in research should only be used when alternate study designs would be inadequate to answer the research question(s).
 The use of deception or partial disclosure in research is considered to pose ethical concerns; specifically with respect to voluntariness, fully-informed consent, and potential related risks to participants.
-Hence the University of Waterloo Office of Research Ethics (ORE) and Research Ethics Committees require the following conditions from the TCPS2 be satisfactorily met prior to ethics clearance:
+Hence the University of Waterloo Office of Research Ethics (ORE) and Research Ethics Boards require the following conditions from the TCPS2 be satisfactorily met prior to ethics clearance:

 - the proposed research involves no more than minimal risk to participants;